ChainSafe/blst-ts/doc/values.md

 Napi::Value instance2 = constructor.New({...}); // segfault;
 ```

 I know... extreme title.
-Segfaults are scary yo!
+Segfaults are scary!
 But you may also be asking how is that possible.
 How is it possible that two stack allocated instances, that are generated from the same constructor function that was also stack allocated segfault.
 While this is an extreme example, and probably unlikely to occur frequently, it will occur given enough runtime.

 If there is no `HandleScope` to account for values in the function there is no guarantee that the GC will not delete an object during its execution.
 And while the `C` function context is preserved between the lines, the JS context may not have been.
 Between calls to `New` the GC could have run.
-If there was a JS function that called another JS function in that constructor, there would be a break in JS stack execution to reset the environment.
+If there was a JS function that called another JS function in that constructor, there would be a break in JS stack execution to reset the context.
 During that break the engine could have triggered GC.

 ## HandleScope

+`v8::HandleScope`s are created to associate values and represent a [block of memory](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/include/v8-local-handle.h#L111-L113) in the `Isolate`-managed heap.
+There is only ever one active HandleScope at a time and the active scope is tracked in [`Isolate->handle_scope_data_`](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/execution/isolate.h#L2212).

+In order to restore the previous scope the HandleScope saves the `prev_next_` and `prev_limit_` pointers.